d-fine/datalandEDC/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ### Skipped updates
 The following known issues need to be reviewed in case a compatible version is available.
 Add new known issues as they appear.
 - [ ] ktlint 0.45.2 (higher version is not compatible with jlleitschuh plugin)
+- [ ] sonarqube 3.4.0.2513 not update to 3.5.X, due to issues in file resolving mechanism

 ### Gradle update
 - [ ] Execute `gradlew dependencyUpdates` to get a report on Dependencies with updates